 - Reduced advertising expenses by nearly 50%

-- Boosted annual contract values for new customers by more than 55% in less than a year
+- Boosted annual contract values for new customers by over 55% in less than a year

-- Connect your customer data tools (e.g., HubSpot, Mixpanel)
+- Connect your customer data tools with Reveal (e.g., HubSpot, Mixpanel)

-- Choose the segment of contacts to define success (e.g., all paying customers)
+- Choose the segment of contacts to define success (e.g., all customers on pro plan)